 As required by the Company's policy, annual impairment tests of goodwill are performed as of October 31 of each year or when circumstances arise that indicate a possible impairment might exist.
-The first step of the October 31, 2011 goodwill impairment test resulted in no indication of impairment, and no events have occurred since that date that would require an interim impairment test.
-The discount rate used in testing goodwill for the impairment test was 15.25% for the Gulf Coast reporting unit and 17.0% for the East Coast reporting unit.
-Future cash flow projections for each reporting unit were based on management's estimates, which were conservative estimates with little short-term expected growth due to the Company's operating loss in 2011, pricing pressures and market conditions.
-As compared with the impairment test performed in 2010, the discount rate decreased by 175 basis points in the Gulf Coast reporting unit and by 150 basis points in the East Coast reporting unit, due to decreases in the cost of equity, expected inflation rates, and risk while the stabilized growth rate remained constant at 5%.
-The impairment test concluded that the fair value of the Gulf Coast reporting unit and the East Coast reporting unit exceeded carrying values by 7% and 11%, respectively.
+The first step of the October 31, 2012 goodwill impairment test resulted in no indication of impairment, and no events have occurred since that date that would require an interim impairment test.
+The discount rate used in testing goodwill for the impairment test was 18.50% for the Gulf Coast reporting unit and 18.5% for the East Coast reporting unit.
+Future cash flow projections for each reporting unit were based on management's estimates, which were conservative estimates with little short-term expected growth due to the Company's operating losses in 2011 and 2012, pricing pressures and market conditions.
+As compared with the impairment test performed in 2011, the discount rate decreased by 325 basis points in the Gulf Coast reporting unit and by 150 basis points in the East Coast reporting unit, due to decreases in the cost of equity, expected inflation rates, and risk while the stabilized growth rate remained constant at 300%.
+The impairment test concluded that the fair value of the Gulf Coast reporting unit and the East Coast reporting unit exceeded carrying values by 24% and 7%, respectively.
 In the future, our estimated fair value could be negatively impacted by extended declines in our stock price, changes in macroeconomic indicators, sustained operating losses, and other factors which may affect our assessment of fair value.